kkumyk/data-engineering-zoomcamp/1_intro_to_data_engineering/1_README.md

 docker build -t install_poetry_image_test:poetry .
 ```

-- intall_poetry_image_test will be the name of the image
+- install_poetry_image_test will be the name of the image
 - the image tag will be poetry

 Run the container and pass an argument to it, so that our pipeline will receive it: